Earthquakes on May 11, 2026

 10.0 km---✓ ReviewedUSGS →

-At 20:18 UTC on May 11, 2026, a magnitude 4.8 tremor occurred 121 km ESE of Yigo Village, Guam.
-It ranks as the fifth largest event in the current dataset.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
-Geolocation places the event at 13.098°N, 145.916°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 4.8 earthquake 126 km ESE of Yigo Village, Guam with origin time 20:18 UTC on May 11, 2026.
+It ranks as the third largest event in the current dataset.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+Coordinates: 13.179°, 145.994°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11